OpenTermsArchive/docs/content/navigate-history.en.md

 Every collection offers a public database of versions they recorded.

-For this guide, we will use the example of the demo collection.
-This collection publishes its history on the [`OpenTermsArchive/demo-versions`](https://github.com/OpenTermsArchive/demo-versions) repository.
+For this guide, we will use the example of the Demo collection.
+The terms of this collection are published on the [`OpenTermsArchive/demo-versions`](https://github.com/OpenTermsArchive/demo-versions) repository.

 - From the [repository page](https://github.com/OpenTermsArchive/demo-versions), open the folder of the service of your choice by clicking on it.
 For example, [GitHub](https://github.com/OpenTermsArchive/demo-versions/tree/main/GitHub):

   ![Demo-versions repository services list](/images/navigate-history/demo-repository.png)

-- You will see the set of documents tracked for that service, now click on the document of your choice.
+- You will see the set of terms tracked for that service, now click on the terms of your choice.
 For example, [GitHub's Privacy Policy](https://github.com/OpenTermsArchive/demo-versions/blob/main/GitHub/Privacy%20Policy.md):

   ![GitHub terms list](/images/navigate-history/github-terms.png)

-- The latest version will be displayed.
-To view the history of changes made to this document, click on _History_ at the top right of the document:
+- The most recent version will be displayed.
+To view the history of changes made to these terms, click on _History_ at the top right:

   ![GitHub Privacy Policy](/images/navigate-history/github-privacy-policy.png)

-- The changes are ordered ante-chronologically.
+- The changes are presented in reverse chronological order.
 For example, [GitHub Privacy Policy history](https://github.com/OpenTermsArchive/demo-versions/commits/main/GitHub/Privacy%20Policy.md).
 Click on a change title to see its contents:

   ![GitHub Privacy Policy history](/images/navigate-history/privacy-policy-history.png)

-- The red colour shows deleted elements and the green colour shows added elements.
-For example, in this version of [GitHub Privacy Policy](https://github.com/OpenTermsArchive/demo-versions/commit/e9a781797041a6b593967ba9e7bb2c7404390e76), you can see in red the deletion of informations about GitHub data protection officer .
+- The red colour shows deleted words and the green colour shows added words.
+For example, in this change of [GitHub Privacy Policy](https://github.com/OpenTermsArchive/demo-versions/commit/e9a781797041a6b593967ba9e7bb2c7404390e76), you can see in red the deletion of information about GitHub data protection officer.

   ![One GitHub Privacy Policy change with source diff view](/images/navigate-history/source-diff.png)